animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 "Yes yes, you’re right, you didn’t have to and it’s good you didn’t.
 Why, to America, you're going?"

 "I’m going to meet with my family, mom, dad, my brother is already there.
 I’m the only one left, with my children.
 My cousin, my brother, everyone is already there.
-And, second, because there is anti-semitism in Uzbekistan.”
+And, second, because there is anti-semitism in Uzbekistan."

 "What, in Uzbekistan, it was bad?"